Akosovski/Prayers.github.io/README.md

 ## Prayers
-This website contains moslem essential prayers for personal use.
+Website that contains some of moslem's essential prayers for personal use.
 Pictures by SHAHIHFIQIH

 ---